Elyash/AliExpressScrapper/README.md

 2. Run the docker and get shell: `docker run -it aliexpressscrapper /bin/bash`.
 3. Copy the file `scrapper.py` to the docker container: `docker cp scarpper.py <container_id>:/app/` from current shell (not the docker container shell).
 4. Run the script from inside the container.

+## Future features:
+1. Make the GUI look nice: pane for new gift insertion, pane for my gifts (one line) and pane for others gifts(second line). align the gift link.
+2. Remvoe duplicated gifts (if the same user)
+3. Add link button of a gift.